vladimir19661966/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

 `res_model` (required)
    The model on which the action operates.
 `view_mode`
-   A comma-separated list of view types to enable for this action; for example, `tree,form,kanban`.
+   A comma-separated list of view types to enable for this action; for example, `list,form,kanban`.
 `help`
    An optional help text for the users when there are no records to display.